MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-device-orientation.md

 ## Landscape Primary vs. Portrait Primary

-s
 Depending on the form factor, devices may be defined as Landscape Primary or Portrait Primary, this is defined as the value returned from [Windows.Graphics.Display.DisplayInformation.NativeOrientation](https://docs.microsoft.com/en-us/uwp/api/Windows.Graphics.Display.DisplayInformation#Windows_Graphics_Display_DisplayInformation_NativeOrientation) property.

-Regardless of whether a device is Landscape or Portrait Primary, the ACPI's definition of *origin* is always the lower left corner of the panel as the user is facing the panel.
+Regardless of whether a device is Landscape or Portrait Primary, the ACPI definition of *origin* is always the lower left corner of the panel as the user is facing the panel.
 The recommended mounting orientation for camera sensors is such that the scan lines of the sensor goes from left to right horizontally from the ACPI panel's lower left corner (origin) to the lower right corner.

 This is the Reference Orientation of the sensor.